François Truffaut: Death

 In July 1983, following his first stroke and being diagnosed with a brain tumour, Truffaut rented France Gall's and Michel Berger's house outside Honfleur, Normandy.
-He was expected to attend his friend Miloš Forman's Amadeus premiere when he died on 21 October 1984, aged 52, at the American Hospital of Paris in Neuilly-sur-Seine in France.
+He was expected to attend his friend Miloš Forman's Amadeus premiere when he died of brain cancer on 21 October 1984, aged 52, at the American Hospital of Paris in Neuilly-sur-Seine in France.

 At the time of his death, he was said to have numerous further films in preparation.
 He is buried in Montmartre Cemetery.